Working with Backends

 Managing Terraform State

 This lab was developed with our partner, Hashicorp.
 Your personal information may be shared with Hashicorp, the lab sponsor, if you have opted-in to receive product updates, announcements, and offers in your Account Profile.

 Terraform must store state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
+This state is used by Terraform to map real-world resources to your configuration, keep track of metadata, and improve performance for large infrastructures.

 This state is stored by default in a local file named